theanalyst/fosdem19-rgw/slides.md

 + Sends object metadata to elasticsearch
 + Exposes a end-user api to forward queries to ES
 + Also get an overview of interesting object storage trends with ES queries
-> How busy is my object storage on friday evenings?

 --